matus-kocik/hollymovies_django/readme.md

   - Biography

 ## Functions (views + templates)
-- view news (homepage) - zobrazit novinky (homepage)
+- view news (homepage)
-- show list of all movies - zobrazit seznam všech filmů
+- show list of all movies
-- movie filtering (list)- filtrování filmů (seznam)
+- movie filtering (list)
-   - by genre - podle žánru
+   - by genre
-   - by rating - podle hodnocení
+   - by rating
-   - according to the actor - podle herce
+   - according to the actor
-   - according to the director - podle režiséra
+   - according to the director
-- view movie detail - zobrazit detail filmu
+- view movie detail
-- the logged in user can: - přihlášený uživatel může:
+- the logged in user can:
-   - rate movies - hodnotit filmy
+   - rate movies
-   - comment on movies - komentovat filmy
+   - comment on movies
-- admin can: - admin může:
+- admin can:
-   - add/edit/delete movie/actor/director/genre/country/comments - přidat/editovat/smazat film/herce/režiséra/žánr/země/komentáře
+   - add/edit/delete movie/actor/director/genre/country/comments